MicrosoftDocs/quantum-docs/articles/concepts-multiple-qubits.md

 $$ \rho = \frac{1}{4} (\ket{00}\bra{00} + \ket{00}\bra{11} + \ket{11}\bra{00} + \ket{11}\bra{11}) = \ket{\phi^+}\bra{\phi^+}$$

 In this case, our knowledge of the state is perfect, we know with maximal certainty that the system $AB$ is in the Bell state $\ket{\phi^+}$ and $\rho$ is a pure state.
 Therefore, there aren't classical correlations.
-But if we measure an observable on subsystem $A$, we obtain a random result which gives us information about the state of the subsytem $B$.
-This randonmess is fundamental, namely these are quantum correlations.
+But if we measure an observable on subsystem $A$, we obtain a random result which gives us information about the state of the subsystem $B$.
+This randomness is fundamental, namely these are quantum correlations.

 An example of a quantum state that contains both classical and quantum correlations is